RVgo4it/mmsgate/README.md

 ```
 docker exec -it sudo nano /etc/flexisip/forward.conf
 ```
-We need to send all SIP messages from the Linphone clients that are not text, that being MMS or other types that Voip.ms can't process, over to the MMSGate.
+We need to send all SIP messages from the Linphone clients that are not text, that being MMS or other types that VoIP.ms can't process, over to the MMSGate.
 Add a line as per the following:
 ```
 <sip:127.0.0.2>     request.method == 'MESSAGE' && user-agent contains 'Linphone' && content-type != 'text/plain'
 ```